Serialcomms/Excel-Automation-AddIn-with-Installer/OFFICE_32_64.md

 ```
   32/64 bit registration is driven by each Installer Project's Custom Actions

-  Separate projects are provided and configured for 32 and 64 bit builds.
+  Separate projects are provided and configured for 32-bit and 64-bit builds.

   Change Property setting Run64Bit to False for 32-bit Office registration